Ameacaa/NvidiaGpuUpdater/README.md

-### Objective:
+## Nvidia GPU Updater
-Download the latests gpu driver without Geforce Experience
+Download the latest GPU driver without relying on GeForce Experience.

-### Requirement:
+#### Why I don't like Geforce Experience:
+- Resource Consumption: GeForce Experience runs in the background and consumes CPU and memory unnecessarely.
+- Bloatware: Unnecessary software.
+You don't need it to have the latest driver version.
+- Privacy: Need account, why?
+And it collects some data about the system and game habits, maybe more.

+#### Requirements:
-- Selenium Chrome - May change in future update because it's not the best way but I need time for it
+- Selenium Chrome (May change in future updates due to overkill solution, it's too much for a project like this, take too much time, ressources and possible problems)

-### How it works:
+#### How It Works:
-- Open NVIDIA drivers pages and with the dropboxes it selects your gpu, then click "Search"
+1. Opens the NVIDIA drivers page and selects your GPU using dropdown menus.
+2. Clicks "Search" to find the available drivers.
-- In the new page.
-Check the avaliable driver version with your current driver version.
+3. Compares the available driver version with your current driver version.
-- Download the latest driver if exists
+4. Downloads the latest driver if one is available.

-### Future Updates (Wanted):
+#### Future Updates (Desired):
-- Use something else than selenium (take to much time and have more problems in time)
-- Better way to choose your gpu
+- Explore alternative methods to Selenium for improved efficiency and reliability.
+- Implement a more user-friendly method for selecting your GPU.